qiz-li/lovelace-soft-ui/README.md

 ![ui_alarm_clock_page](images/alarm_page.png)
 ![ui_alarm_clock_page_dark_theme](images/alarm_page_dark_theme.png)

-### Advanced Users
-Thanks for taking you time to visit my repo!
-I have posted the YAML for my Lovelace above, I have also listed the custom cards I used below.
-If you require further assistance, please check below.

 # Prerequisites
 This is the first part of the **step by step guide**.

+**Please note I have posted my YAML above, if you prefer that instead.**

 These are some of the things you need before getting started.